tidymodels/rsample/tests/testthat/_snaps/validation_set.md

       testing(val_split)
     Condition
       Error in `testing()`:
       !
-The testing data is not part of the validation set.
+The testing data is not part of the validation set object.